NI240SX/UCGT/README - Geometry Editor.md

 - `CarName` - **mandatory** : sets the car name in the output Geometry.
 - `FileName` - sets the file name in the output Geometry (no effect).
 - `BlockName` - sets the block name in the output Geometry (no effect).
+- `UseOffsetsTable` - whether to use a part offsets table (like in car models) or not (like in world models).
+Setting this to false will disable compression.
+- `Platform` - sets the platform to use for mesh encoding.
+Default: PC.
+Possible values: PC, X360.
 - `MakeDataBlock` - adds metadata to the file including all the settings after this one and shader usages.
 Useful if you want to pack up models with specific settings as a BIN file and replace them in the world map later on.
+Possible values : true or false.
+Note: unless you add the setting twice, this will not spread.
+- `AutoReplaceWorldLODs` - whether to replace other world objects with a different LOD.
+Possible values: true or false.
+With this set to true, replacing an object in Yxxx will also replace its LODs in Xxxx, Wxxx and Uxxx.

 _Compression_
-- `UseMultithreading` - optional, defaults to true : use single-threaded or multi-threaded compression for car parts, multi-threaded significantly decreases the time needed to compile, especially when using RefPack and high compression settings.
-Possible values : true or false.
+- `UseMultithreading` - optional, defaults to true: use single-threaded or multi-threaded compression for car parts, multi-threaded significantly decreases the time needed to compile, especially when using RefPack and high compression settings.
+Possible values: true or false.
-- `CompressionType` - optional, defaults to RefPack : set the compression type used for parts.
+- `CompressionType` - optional, defaults to RefPack: set the compression type used for parts.
 Possible values : RefPack/RFPK, RawDecompressed/RAWW.
-- `CompressionLevel` - optional, defaults to Low : set the compression level used.
+- `CompressionLevel` - optional, defaults to Low: set the compression level used.
 Has no effect if the compression type isn't RefPack.
 High or better recommended when your model is finalized.
 Possible values : Minimum, Low, Medium, High, VeryHigh, Ultra, Maximum.

 _Optimization_
 - `RemoveInvalid` - optional, defaults to true : removes invalid parts that don't fit with the game's naming scheme.
 Possible values : true or false.
+Due to UCGT's flexible approach, this is very basic and will only remove parts without a KIT and valid LOD.
 - `RemoveUselessAutosculpt` - optional, defaults to true : removes useless _T0 parts when there's no actual morph zones to reduce file size.
 Possible values : true or false.
 - `OptimizeMaterials` - optional, defaults to true : removes some unnecessary data in material declarations to help reduce file size.
 Possible values : true or false.
+Setting this to false may allow CTK to read the model, sometimes.
 - `SortAllByName` - optional, defaults to true : sorts parts, markers, materials etc. by name.
 If set to false, materials will be sorted using the configuration file's order.
 Possible values : true or false.
 - `CopyMissingLODs` - optional, defaults to false : if one or multiple LODs are missing, copies the mesh from a higher LOD.
 Possible values : true or false.
 - `MakeLodD` - optional, defaults to false : if the KIT00 lod D is missing, copies it from lod C. It is highly advised to make a lod D manually ; setting this option to true will allow multiple lod C parts to be copied as lod D, making it unnecessarily heavy and potentially causing issues.
 Possible values : true or false.